Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Overview of NLCE+VQE approach for 1QP excitations

-\item \textbf{Step 4: Construct cluster-additive unitary using PCAT} \\ Use the PCAT scheme (Sec.~\ref{sec:PCAT}) to construct a unitary $U_{\mathrm{PCAT}, C}$ from $U_{\mathrm{VQE}, C}$, yielding the effective Hamiltonian $H_{\mathrm{eff}, C} = U^{\dagger}_{\mathrm{PCAT}, C} H_{C} U_{\mathrm{PCAT}, C}$.
-This transformation ensures cluster additivity: reduced contributions of disconnected clusters vanish.
+\item \textit{Step 4: Construct cluster-additive unitary using PCAT.} Use the PCAT scheme (Sec.~\ref{sec:PCAT}) to construct a unitary $U_{\mathrm{PCAT}, C}$ from $U_{\mathrm{VQE}, C}$, yielding the effective Hamiltonian $H_{\mathrm{eff}, C} = U^{\dagger}_{\mathrm{PCAT}, C} H_{C} U^{\phantom{\dagger}}_{\mathrm{PCAT}, C}$.
+This transformation ensures cluster additivity: Reduced contributions of disconnected clusters vanish.

-\item \textbf{Step 5: Perform NLCE embeddings} \\ Extract the 1QP effective Hamiltonian $H^{1}_{\mathrm{eff}, C}$ from $H_{\mathrm{eff}, C}$ and subtract the ground-state energy.
-Compute the reduced contributions $\bar{H}^{1}_{\mathrm{eff}, C}$ using the inclusion-exclusion principle (Eq.~\ref{eq:H_bar}) and embed into the infinite lattice, yielding $H^{1}_{\mathrm{eff}}$ in the thermodynamic limit.
+\item \textit{Step 5: Perform NLCE embeddings.} Extract the 1QP effective Hamiltonian $H^{[1]}_{\mathrm{eff}, C}$ from $H_{\mathrm{eff}, C}$ and subtract the ground-state energy $E^{[0]}_C$, which is obtained from the same VQE procedure (see Sec.~\ref{sec:vqe:cost_functions}).
+Compute the reduced contributions $\bar{H}^{[1]}_{\mathrm{eff}, C}$ using the inclusion-exclusion principle [Eq.~\ref{eq:H_bar}] and embed into the infinite lattice, yielding $H^{[1]}_{\mathrm{eff}}$ in the thermodynamic limit.

-\item \textbf{Step 6: Compute the 1QP dispersion} \\ Diagonalize the effective 1QP Hamiltonian (obtained in Step 5) through Fourier transform, as described in Sec.~\ref{sec:dispersion}, to obtain the 1QP dispersion $\omega(\vec{k})$. \end{itemize}
+\item \textit{Step 6: Compute the 1QP dispersion.} \\ Diagonalize the effective 1QP Hamiltonian (obtained in Step 5) through Fourier transform, as described in Sec.~\ref{sec:dispersion}, to obtain the 1QP dispersion $\omega(\vec{k})$. \end{itemize}